TL;DR

 1. Netflix

-Netflix collects extensive data on how users interact with its platform, including viewing patterns, engagement metrics, and activity timing.
+Netflix collects extensive data on how users interact with its platform, including viewing patterns, engagement metrics, and timing of activity.
 By leveraging advanced analytics, Netflix derives insights to inform key business decisions:

 Personalized recommendations: Analyzing individual preferences allows Netflix to serve highly tailored content suggestions, keeping subscribers engaged.